railsuser2014/openobject-doc-book-en/2/2_4_Leads/index.rst

 * Track, drive and optimize your sales activities!
 Handle your full sales workflow, from lead to invoice.

-* Access all information such as accounts & contacts in one place, directly at hand when you need it, even when you are working at home!
+* Access all information such as partners (accounts) & contacts in one place, directly at hand when you need it, even when you are working at home!

 * Offer an excellent Customer Service by improving issues management and automating follow up.